solo-io/gitops-library/README.md

 Password: solo.io

 ### Next Steps
 Once ArgoCD is deployed, feel free to navigate around the example deployments and their respective Gloo Edge / Gloo Mesh / Gloo Portal configurations.
-Where it makes sense, there are Argo Applications as well as direct YAML manifests for the deployment examples
+You can start by deploying the yaml manifests directly, or try the Helm or Argo Application deploy options!